We work to ensure every Coloradan has health care.

 |Check out our video on The Colorado Health Care Cooperative|

 In 2013, Colorado State Sen. Irene Aguilar, M.D. introduced a bill forming a Colorado Health Care Cooperative.
 It passed the Health & Human Services Committee, which Aguilar chairs, but not the full legislature.
-Grassroots activists plan to take the Cooperative to the voters in 2015.
+Grassroots activists plan to take the Cooperative to the voters on the 2016 ballot.
 The Cooperative would coordinate and reform the way we pay for health care, removing waste and fraud from the health care system.
 A recent economic analysis, commissioned by the Colorado Foundation for Universal Health Care, found that the Cooperative would save so much money that Colorado could afford sustainable, quality, comprehensive health care for every Colorado resident.
 Part of our mission is to bring forward through research and education proposals for universal health care that are fiscally responsible.